The Financial Back Office

 • Paper-based processes: Relied heavily on manual data entry, paper documents, and physical filing systems.

-• Siloed departments: Often operated in silos, with limited communication and collaboration between different functions.
+• Siloed departments: Often operate in silos, with limited communication and collaboration between different functions.

 • Labor-intensive: Required a large workforce to handle manual tasks and data entry.